jarecoo/practice/notes.md

 - “Character is a powerful defense in a world that would love to be able to seduce you, buy you, tempt you, and change you.
 If you know what you believe and why you believe it, you’ll avoid poisonous relationships, toxic jobs, fair-weather friends, and any number of ills that afflict people who haven’t thought through their deepest concerns.
 That’s your education.
 That’s why you do this work” The Daily Stoic, p.132
 - Commit to things with substance, over which you have a measure of control. “‘Then what makes a beautiful human being?
 Isn’t it the presence of human excellence?
 Young friend, if you wish to be beautiful, then work diligently at human excellence.
 And what is that?
 Observe those whom you praise without prejudice.
 The just or the unjust?
 The just.
 The even-tempered or the undisciplined?
 The even-tempered.
 The self-controlled or the uncontrolled? the self-controlled.
 In making yourself that kind of person, you will become beautiful — but to the extent that you ignore those qualities, you’ll be ugly, event if you use every trick in the book to appear beautiful.’
 Epictetus, Discourses, 3.1.6b-9; Our standards for what’s attractive are incredibly un-stoic in that we prize and extol things people have almost no control over — high cheekbones, complexion, height, piercing eyes.
 Is it really that beautiful to win the genetic lottery?
 Or should beauty be contingent on the choices, actions, and attributes we develop.
 An even keel, a sense of justice, a commitment to duty.
 These are beautiful traits — and they go much deeper than appearances.“ The Daily Stoic, p.140
 - “Is something good or bad?
 Is this right or wrong?
 Ignore everything else.
 Focus only on your choices” The Daily Stoic, p.142
+- ”For me the real evil of masturbation would be that it takes an appetite which, in lawful use, leads the individual out of himself to complete (and correct) his own personality in that of another (and finally in children and even grandchildren) and turns it back; sends the man back into the prison of himself, there to keep a harem of imaginary brides.
+And this harem, once admitted, works against his ever getting out and really uniting with a real woman.
+For the harem is always accessible, always subservient, calls for no sacrifices or adjustments, and can be endowed with erotic and psychological attractions which no woman can rival.
+Among those shadowy brides he is always adored, always the perfect lover; no demand is made on his unselfishness, no mortification ever imposed on his vanity.
+In the end, they become merely the medium through which he increasingly adores himself…After all, almost the main work of life is to come out of our selves, out of the little dark prison we are all born in.
+Masturbation is to be avoided as all things are to be avoided which retard this process.
+The danger is that of coming to love the prison." -C.S.
+Lewis

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.